strangerstudios/pmpro-constant-contact/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

+== Screenshots ==

+1. General settings for all members/subscribers list and unsubscribe rules.
+2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0.2 =
+* Overhaul by Michael Roufa.
+* Added options to only unsub from PMPro-related lists.
+(Thanks, Michael Roufa)
+* Fixed bug where updates on the profile page led to members being added to all CC lists.
+(Thanks, Michael Roufa)

 = 1.0.1 =
 * Fixed warnings when PMPro is not also installed.